joshuablum/joshuablum/README.md

-### Hi there, I'm Joshua (he/him) 👋
+### Hi there 👋

+I'm Joshua (he/him), full-stack developer and designer.
+Nice to meet you!

-I do support, learning content, and marketing [Statamic](https://statamic.com) 💜 and also run a small development and design studio called [byblum](https://byblum.com) 🧡.
+I do support, content, and marketing at [Statamic](https://statamic.com) 💜 and also run a small development and design studio called [byblum](https://byblum.com) 🧡.

 #### Languages
 - PHP
-- JavaScript
+- JavaScript / TypeScript
 - Swift
 - Objective-C
-- German
-- English
-- A little Dutch, Spanish, and French

 #### Preferred stack
 - [Statamic](https://statamic.com)